Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Ayma hung her head and flicked an ear, irritated.
 "Must you use your analyst’s brain on me?" she asked.

 "I can no sooner stop being a Whitecrest than you can stop being a Mother."
 Regaari replied, evenly.
-“I know my reasons for coming here.
+"I know my reasons for coming here.
 To forge strategic ties, to advance the interests of my Clan and by extension all Gaoians.
 It’s my good fortune that I can achieve those things by helping my good friend and… I admit, indulging my curiosity about Earth into the bargain.
 But I do have to wonder what your reasons were for coming here.
 You’re the one who suggested it after all.
-Not to be crass, but what did you hope to achieve?”
+Not to be crass, but what did you hope to achieve?"

 Ayma looked out of the window for a moment before replying.
 "Maybe I’m just a mother looking out for a wounded cub." she mused.
-“Is that… shallow?”
+"Is that… shallow?"

 "No, not at all."
 Regaari told her.
-“You wouldn’t be Ayma if you didn’t care.
+"You wouldn’t be Ayma if you didn’t care.
 But Shoo’s not a cub: She was an adult before we ever met her, and as I recall she saved both our lives.
-She’s spent more years surviving on her own than she spent with us, and she has become good at it.”
+She’s spent more years surviving on her own than she spent with us, and she has become good at it."

 Ayma ducked her head.
 "She did, didn’t she?
 She no longer has that childish turn of phrase."

 "Did your cub grow up, Mother Ayma?"

 Ayma chittered.
 "She did!" she agreed.
-“She truly did.
+"She truly did.
 And...It pains me to let my cubs go, but I’m glad.
-I think she’ll be okay.”
+I think she’ll be okay."

 "I think so too."